 $160,000 / $100,500 = 1.59

-Your accounts payable turnover ratio is an easy-to-calculate measure of your business’s liquidity.
+Your accounts payable turnover ratio, not to be confused with accounts receivable turnover ratio, is an easy-to-calculate measure of your business’s liquidity.
 In order for it to be meaningful, you must compare your accounts payable turnover ratio for different time periods.
 If you choose to compare your accounts payable turnover ratio to other businesses, make sure you are looking at businesses like yours which are using the same standards of calculation you are using.

 If you don’t have data for multiple periods, you can use your accounts payable turnover ratio to determine your accounts payable turnover in days.
 Comparing this number to your vendors’ payment terms will give you an idea of how solvent your business is.